12th Guards Tank Division: History

-The division was initially formed as 16th Tank Corps in the Kiev Military District.
+The division was initially formed as 17th Tank Corps in the Kiev Military District.
 It became part of the 2nd Tank Army upon the army's formation.
-During the war, it participated in fighting at Kharkov, Stalingrad, Kursk, Grel, Uman-Botoshany Offensive, Targul-Frumos, Lublin-Brest Offensive, Vistula-Oder and other operations and actions.
+During the war, it participated in fighting at Kharkov, Stalingrad, Kursk, GreI, Uman-Botoshany Offensive, Targul-Frumos, Lublin-Brest Offensive, Vistula-Oder and other operations and actions.
 From December 1943 to August 1944 it was commanded by Major General Ivan Vasilievich Dubovoy.

 It took part in the counter-attacks against the Germans advancing on Stalingrad in the later summer of 1942, the winter counter-offensives of 1942/43, the Battle of Kursk in July (as part of the Central Front), then across Ukraine with the Central, Belorussian, and 1st Belorussian Fronts.
 In the summer of 1944, it was with the 2nd Tank Army, and took part in the offensives, reaching the outskirts of Warsaw.
 On 20 November 1944, it was awarded ‘Guards’ status and re-designated the 12th Guards Tank Corps.
 The Corps took part in the Vistula-Oder and Berlin Operations, ending the war in the Berlin area.